-"(iv) Any evidence of the efficacy of the outcomes achieved by the program funded through the grant.

-(v) Any assessments of how the grant met its intended purpose.
+"(iv) Any evidence of the efficacy of the outcomes achieved by the program funded through the grant. (v) Any assessments of how the grant met its intended purpose.

-"(4) TOXICOLOGY SCREENING.
+"(4) Toxicology screening.

-(A) ESTABLISHMENT.-The Center Director may establish a toxicology screening program that engages in-

-"(i) secondary analysis of urine samples that would otherwise be discarded by-

-"(I) hospitals and drug treatment programs;

-"(II) correctional facilities, booking sites, probation programs, drug courts, and related facilities; and

-"(III) coroners and medical examiners; and

-"(ii) analysis of other physical samples, as determined by the Center Director to be valuable for understanding the prevalence of any illicit drug

-"(B) DE-IDENTIFICATION OF INFORMATION.-The Center Director shall ensure that no samples have any personally identifiable information prior to collection.

-"(C) LIMITATION ON USE.-No data obtained from analysis conducted
+"(A) ESTABLISHMENT.-The Center Director may establish a toxicology screening program that engages in- "(i) secondary analysis of urine samples that would otherwise be discarded by- "(Ĭ) hospitals and drug treatment programs; "(II) correctional facilities, booking sites, probation programs, drug courts, and related facilities; and "(III) coroners and medical examiners; and "(ii) analysis of other physical samples, as determined by the Center Director to be valuable for understanding the prevalence of any illicit "(B) DE-IDENTIFICATION OF INFORMATION.-The Center Director shall ensure that no samples have any personally identifiable information prior to "(C) LIMITATION ON USE.-No data obtained from analysis conducted under this paragraph may be used as evidence in any proceeding.

-"(D) STATE PROGRAM.-The Center Director may establish a program that enables States and local jurisdictions to submit up to 20 urine samples per year for toxicology analysis for the purposes of identifying substances present in individuals who have suffered fatal drug overdoses.

-"(5) AUTHORITY TO CONTRACT.-The Director may award contracts, enter into interagency agreements, manage individual projects, and conduct other oper-ational activities under this subsection.

-"(b) CRITICAL DRUG CONTROL INFORMATION AND EVIDENCE PLAN.-

-"(1) IN GENERAL.-Not later than the first Monday in February of each year, the Director shall submit to Congress a systematic plan for increasing data col-lection to enable real-time surveillance of drug control threats, developing analysis and monitoring capabilities, and identifying and addressing policy questions relevant to the National Drug Control Policy, Strategy, and Program.
-Such plan shall be made available on the public online portal of the Office, shall cover at least a 4-year period beginning with the first fiscal year following the fiscal year in which the plan is submitted and published, and contain the following: "(A) A list of policy-relevant questions for which the Director and each National Drug Control Program Agency intends to develop evidence to sup-"(B) A list of data the Director and each National Drug Control Program
+"(D) STATE PROGRAM.-The Center Director may establish a program that enables States and local jurisdictions to submit up to 20 urine samples per year for toxicology analysis for the purposes of identifying substances present in individuals who have suffered fatal drug overdoses. "(5) AUTHORITY TO CONTRACT.-The Director may award contracts, enter into interagency agreements, manage individual projects, and conduct other operational activities under this subsection. "(b) Critical Drug Control Information and Evidence Plan.- "(1) IN GENERAL.-Not later than the first Monday in February of each year, the Director shall submit to Congress a systematic plan for increasing data collection to enable real-time surveillance of drug control threats, developing analysis and monitoring capabilities, and identifying and addressing policy questions relevant to the National Drug Control Policy, Strategy, and Program.
+Such plan shall be made available on the public online portal of the Office, shall cover at least a 4-year period beginning with the first fiscal year following the fiscal year in which the plan is submitted and published, and contain the following: "(A) A list of policy-relevant questions for which the Director and each National Drug Control Program Agency intends to develop evidence to support the National Drug Control Program and Strategy.

-Agency intends to collect, use, or acquire to facilitate the use of evidence in drug control policymaking and monitoring.

-"(C) A list of methods and analytical approaches that may be used to develop evidence to support the National Drug Control Program and Strategy and related policy.
+"(B) A list of data the Director and each National Drug Control Program Agency intends to collect, use, or acquire to facilitate the use of evidence in drug control policymaking and monitoring. "(C) A list of methods and analytical approaches that may be used to develop evidence to support the National Drug Control Program and Strategy and related policy.

-(D) A list of any challenges to developing evidence to support policymaking, including any barriers to accessing, collecting, or using relevant data

-"(E) A description of the steps the Director and the head of each National Drug Control Program Agency will take to effectuate the plan.

-"(F) Any other relevant information as determined by the Director. "(2) CONSULTATION.-In developing the plan required under paragraph (1), the Director shall consult with the following:

-(A) The public.
+"(D) A list of any challenges to developing evidence to support policymaking, including any barriers to accessing, collecting, or using relevant "(E) A description of the steps the Director and the head of each National Drug Control Program Agency will take to effectuate the plan. "(F) Any other relevant information as determined by the Director. "(2) CONSULTATION.-In developing the plan required under paragraph (1), the Director shall consult with the following: (A) The public.

-"(B) Any evaluation or analysis units and personnel of the Office.

-"(C) Office officials responsible for implementing privacy policy. "(D) Office officials responsible for data governance.

-"(E) The appropriate congressional committees.
+"(B) Any evaluation or analysis units and personnel of the Office. "(C) Office officials responsible for implementing privacy policy. "(D) Office officials responsible for data governance. "(E) The appropriate congressional committees.